 Raritan has developed five types of environmental sensor packages - DPX, DPX2, DPX3, DX and DX2 series.
-Only DPX2, DPX3, DX and DX2 sensor packages can be daisy chained.
+Only DPX sensor packages cannot be daisy chained.

 PXE can indicate where each sensor or actuator is connected on the Peripheral Devices page.

 - DPX series shows the sensor port number only.
 For example, Port 1. - DPX2, DPX3, DX and DX2 series show both the sensor port number and its position in a sensor chain.